 One humble way is to keep it at the bottom of the page as CopyBlogger did.

-Read this quote of SEO & marketing genius, Brain Dean: “About Page=Squeeze Page”
+Read this quote of an SEO and marketing genius, Brain Dean: “About Page=Squeeze Page”

 In fact, he believes in it so much that he has 2 email opt-in forms on his about page.